Frequently Asked Questions (Sports Law program)

 Marquette University Law School does not offer any sports law courses online or through distance learning.

 Individuals who have already earned a law degree may be able to audit sports law courses offered by Marquette University Law School.
-For further details, contact Professor Matt Mitten, the Director of the National Sports Law Institute.
+For further details, contact Professor Paul Anderson, Director of the Sports Law Program and the National Sports Law Institute.

 In commemoration of the 20th anniversary of the founding of the National Sports Law Institute at Marquette University Law School, the NSLI created a historical website that includes information about the creation and activities of the NSLI over the past two decades.
 To access the historical website, click here.